 Parasite Prevention Plan

-Regular use of anti-parasitic medication is your best defense against parasites.
-Wignall Animal Hospital recommends year-round parasite prevention; fluctuations in the New England climate can allow for a resurgence of parasite activity any time of year.
+Regular use of anti-parasitic medication is your best defense for keeping your pet parasite free.
+Wignall Animal Hospital recommends year-round parasite prevention; fluctuations in the New England climate can allow for a resurgence of parasite activity.
 It is a myth that parasite control is only needed in spring and summer.
-The best way to protect your pet from intestinal parasites is to adopt a year-round regiment.
+The best way to protect your pet from being exposed to intestinal parasites is to adopt a year-round regiment.
 Consult your Wignall Animal Hospital veterinarian to determine the best parasite-control products for your pets.

 Wignall Animal Hospital’s parasite prevention plan includes: